rostbach/di-sim-trustanchor/README.md

 Source is made with emacs org-mode and exported to LaTeX, but don't worry, it is readable on any editor! org-mode just helps me on organizing stuff.
-Pictures are made with ditaa(in java), rendered pictures and pdf are included.
+Pictures are made with ditaa(in ASCII) and rendered with Java.
+Rendered pictures and pdfs are included.

 # Commenting